NullVoxPopuli/emberfest-2025/slides/pages/1-intro.md

 This little footnote here at the bottom is just how I calculated the numbers. it's not important right now, but if folks like to know that kind of thing, the information is there.

-This will be true for the other comparisons as well.
+This will be true for the upcoming comparisons as well.

 But yea, while this is the smallest of the 3 repos,